Bing Ads targeting — training

 Location: Bing Ads serve only within the area of your targeted location.

-- Bing Ads offers different granularity of targeting based on country specifications such as states, cities, postal codes, etc.
+- Bing Ads offers different granularity of targeting based on country specifications such as counties, cities, postcodes, etc.

-- Target customers by specifying a location via zip code or radius up to one mile or one kilometer increments.
-You can even include customers located elsewhere that may be inquiring about a location with the targeting specifications.
+- Target customers by specifying a location via postcode or radius up to one mile or one kilometre increments.
+You can even include customers located elsewhere that may be enquiring about a location with the targeting specifications.